vtexdocs/dev-portal-content/docs/release-notes/sku-selector-component.md

 ---
 title: "SKU Selector component"
-excerpt: "From now on, stores with products that require more than two SKU specifications can show all available specification types and its options using the VTEX's SKU Selector component."
+excerpt: "From now on, stores with products that require more than two SKU specifications can show all available specification types and its options using the SKU Selector component."
 createdAt: "2019-12-12T18:27:49.833Z"
 type: "improved"
 ---

-From now on, stores with products that require more than two SKU specifications can show all available specification types and its options using the VTEX's SKU Selector component.
+From now on, stores with products that require more than two SKU specifications can show all available specification types and its options using the SKU Selector component.

 ## What has changed